Stacked Up

 Stacked Up is the debut album by UK rap-rock band Senser.
 It was released in the UK on 2 May 1994 and entered the national charts at No.4.

-It features an eclectic, incendiary cross over of hip hop, rock and psychedelia.

 Background

 Senser was formed in the late eighties, originally with Kerstin Haigh on lead vocals and, from 1991, Heitham Al-Sayed as the drummer.
 Al-Sayed moved onto vocal duties when the band covered Public Enemy's "She Watch Channel Zero?!", from It Takes a Nation of Millions to Hold Us Back.

 The band's first two singles, "The Key", released in September 1993, and "Switch", released in March 1994, made the UK Singles Chart Top 50, and garnered rave reviews from both dance and indie reviewers.

 The political background in Britain, and the impending passing of the Criminal Justice Act into statute paved the way for a series of politically influenced artists such as the Levellers, the Prodigy, Dreadzone, and Pop Will Eat Itself, and Senser fit into that group with a blend of aggressive hip-hop, thrash metal and psychedelic ambience.

 Buoyed by the success of their singles and live performances, Senser released Stacked Up on 2 May 1994.